Leeco Steel History

 O’Neal Industries (ONI) is a family of closely related companies, all engaged in the metals industry.
 Providing products and services that range from steel beams and plates to specialty alloys and complex manufactured components, ONI supplies customers across a variety of industries worldwide.
 Together, our companies represent the United States’ largest family-owned metals service center.

 Today, Leeco Steel continues to see success and growth.
 Its legacy is rooted in hard work, employee dedication and industry expertise.
-We now have eight locations in North America, including one in Hamilton, Ontario in Canada and one in Monterrey, Mexico – and we aren’t done.
+We now have 11 locations in North America, including one in Hamilton, Ontario in Canada and one in Monterrey, Mexico – and we aren’t done.
 We are about smart growth that translates to good business that helps our customers.